Entry Requirements for Japan

 Completed Disembarkation Card for foreign nationals

-If you’re eligible for a visa on arrival, or for visa-free stays in Japan, you may also be asked to show proof of onward travel, such as a return flight booking.
+If you qualify for a visa on arrival or a visa-free stay in Japan, you might also need to show proof you plan to leave Japan.
+For example, you be asked to show a return flight ticket.

 Japanese Passport Rules